WilkinsonK/Snippy/README.md

     but this command was added for ease of development.

 4. <u>Start building</u>.
 By including the import path of your new\
-command in your settings, you're all set!
+command in settings.py, you're all set!
 By default, a new command\
 object is identified in snippy by a lowercased version of it's class name.
 </br>
 </br>